Algorithms for twisted conjugacy classes of polycyclic-by-finite groups II: Abelian subgroup commuting with the derived subgroup

-To start off we impose two additional conditions on the quintuple, which allow us to reduce the problem to that of a metabelian quintuple and hence apply the results from \zcref{sec:metabelian}.
+To begin, we impose two additional conditions on the quintuple, which allow us to reduce the problem to that of a metabelian quintuple and hence apply the results from \zcref{sec:metabelian}. \begin{algothm} There exists an algorithm that solves \zcref{prob:mainproblem} for every ABCD-quintuple \((G,H,\varphi,\psi,A)\) where \(G = AH\varphi\) and \(H' \leq \Coin(\varphi,\psi)\). \end{algothm} \begin{proof} Let \(p\colon H \to \ab{H}\) be the natural projection to the abelianisation.
+Since \(A\) and \(G'\) commute, the map